adlh/example_api_appointments/README.md

         npm install
         bower install

-    if you didn't installed bower globally, then you'll have to run bower from the .bin folder like this, or add a link to your bin folder.
+    if you didn't install bower globally, then you'll have to run bower from the .bin folder like this, or add a link to your bin folder.

         ./node_modules/.bin/bower install